Power and participation overview

 This section looks at voting and how much people feel that they can influence decision-making in their area; at people's views of their local area and their feelings of community cohesion and civic pride; at how much trust people feel in insititutions and in other people; and at access to the internet.

-Only 20% of Glaswegians felt that they could influence decisions affecting their local authority.
+Only 18% of Glaswegians felt that they could influence decisions affecting their local authority in 2023.

-In the 2019 general election, voter turnout in Glasgow constituencies ranged between 55.7% in Glasgow North and 67% in Glasgow South.
+In the 2024 general election, voter turnout in Glasgow constituencies ranged between 47% in Glasgow North East and 60% in Glasgow South.

 The data on the Understanding Glasgow website comes from a variety of administrative sources and surveys, and the frequency of updates to these sources varies.
 The graphs and text on each page should indicate the period to which an indicator refers.
 In some cases, where more recently published data is not available, we still use older published sources, such as the 2011 Census.